Massachusetts Construction Accident Lawyer

-If the construction accident was caused by the negligence of a third-party such as, for example, the General Contractor or another Subcontractor on the job site, the injured worker may be able to file a third-party personal injury lawsuit against the General Contractor or Subcontractor.
+If the construction accident was caused by the negligence of a third party such as, for example, the general contractor or another subcontractor on the job site, the injured worker may be able to file a third-party personal injury lawsuit against the general contractor or subcontractor.
+Call our Massachusetts construction accident attorney for information and assistance with your case.

 Injuries Commonly Sustained in Construction Accidents

 Victims may suffer a variety of injuries stemming from a personal injury.
 Workers may suffer head and traumatic brain injuries if they receive a blow to the head, either due to objects falling or a piece of equipment that inadvertently strikes them.
 Falls may also result in head injuries, along with back and spinal cord injuries, broken bones, and internal injuries.
 Repetitive lifting, twisting, pushing, and pulling may cause injury to the upper extremity and shoulders such as rotator cuff tears or spinal injury such as bulging or herniated discs of the neck and lower back.